cryptaliagy/starter_python/README.md

 Also check out their [repository](https://gitlab.com/pycqa/flake8) and their [documentation](https://flake8.pycqa.org/en/latest/)

 `mypy` is a static type analyzer.
 Python is a dynamically typed language, and `mypy` doesn't seek to change that.
 However, they do hope to add some of the benefits of static typing, such as legibility.
 It's a fairly popular tool, and you can read some of its benefits [here](https://dropbox.tech/application/our-journey-to-type-checking-4-million-lines-of-python).
 If you're new to python type hints (they were introduced in Python 3.5), check out the [docs](https://docs.python.org/3/library/typing.html)

+`pytest` is a popular python testing framework.
+It has good outputs and plenty of plugins, including a coverage report to see how much of your code is covered by tests.